-The Kom al-Shuqafa Cemeteries are a historical archaeological site located in Alexandria.
+The catacombs of Kom al-Shuqafa are a historical archaeological site located in Alexandria.
 It is considered one of the most important cemeteries in the city and is considered one of the Seven Wonders of the World in the Middle Ages.
-The cemetery consists of a series of Alexandrian tombs, statues, and archaeological remains of the pharaonic funerary cult, and due to the time period at that time, many of the features of the catacombs at Kom al-Shuqafa combine Roman, Greek, and Egyptian cultural points.
+The cemetery consists of a series of Alexandrian tombs, statues, and archaeological remains of the Pharaonic funerary cult, and due to the time period at the time, many of the features of the catacombs at Kom al-Shuqafa combine Roman, Greek, and Egyptian cultural points.

 The catacombs of Kom el Shoqafa is considered one of the best archaeological sites located in Alexandria.
 They were discovered as soon as the 20th century began and is considered one of the largest burial Roman places, these tombs were excavated in the mother rock at the time of Emperor Antoninus, in the second century A.D.

 These tombs represent the last great existing construction for the sake of the ancient Egyptian religion.
 The characteristics of the Catacombs of Kom El Shohafa, its designs, and decorations allow us to deduce that its construction was made in different periods, between the 1st, 2nd, and 3rd centuries A.D.

 Some discovered objects date from the years 117 and 138 A.D.

 Historians agree that the catacombs were used until the end of the fourth century A.D., and were later abandoned.
 The discovery of this important historical site was accidental, a donkey fell into the main entrance of the tombs, more than 12 meters deep on September 28th, 1900, and this caught the attention of the archaeological mission that was already working on the area since 1892.